willeeklund/tech-intro-tutorial/README.md

     npm install hbs --save

-Now add these lines of code in the beginning of index.js (after the variable 'app' has been created).
+Now add these lines of code in the beginning of `index.js` (after the variable `app` has been created).

     var hbs = require('hbs');
     app.set('view engine', 'hbs');
     app.set('views', path.join(__dirname, '/views'));

-Create a folder named 'views' and in that create a file named 'index.hbs' with this content.
+Create a folder named `views` and in that create a file named `index.hbs` with this content.

     <h1>{{ headline }}</h1>
     This is a test template.